+Trust

+Key Issues

+Chesterfield Royal

+Hospital FT

+CQC

-Trust Key Issues Chesterfield Royal Hospital FT CQCIn July CQC contacted the Trust to assess them against the Infection, Prevention & Control Board Assurance Framework.
+In July CQC contacted the Trust to assess them against the Infection, Prevention & Control Board Assurance Framework.
 The outcome of the meeting was positive and CQC were assured.
-Once agreed the final assessment document will be discussed to the Trust Clinical, Quality Reference Group (CQRG).Patient Safety Incident Response Framework (PSIRF)As early adopters CRHFT was initially scheduled to launch this in April 2020.
+Once agreed the final assessment document will be discussed to the Trust Clinical, Quality Reference Group (CQRG).

+Patient Safety Incident Response Framework (PSIRF)

+As early adopters CRHFT was initially scheduled to launch this in April 2020.
 In March 2020 NHS England placed the PSIRF programme on-hold nationally until September 2020 in order to allow the NHS to focus on responding to the COVID outbreak.
 Development of a Patient Safety Incident Response Plan (PSIRP) is a key aspect of PSIRF implementation.
 The PSIRP defines the Trust's patient safety priorities based on a local situational analysis.
 These incident categories, along with the national priorities will be the focus for full system-based patient safety investigations over the coming year.
+The patient safety team have developed the PSIRP and identified the priority incident categories.
+The plan will go to the Trust Board in September 2020 for approval and will be in place by Early October 2020.

+Stroke services

+Following agreement of a business case presented in April 2020 to the Trust Board, hyper acute stroke beds have now been Introduced and recruitment of a second Stroke nurse specialist is in progress.
+An update will be provided in terms of progress at the CQRG meeting on the 24th August 2020.

-The patient safety team have University Hospitals of Derby and Burton NHS FT Update on Dermatology wrong site surgery never events The standard operating procedure (SOP) for skin surgery has been re-written and approved at divisional level.
+University Hospitals of Derby and FT

+Update on Dermatology wrong site surgery never events

+The standard operating procedure (SOP) for skin surgery has been re-written and approved at divisional level.
 The process is supported by a patient pathway booklet, to be used for each procedure.
-Two departmental training afternoons have taken place, with each member of the department been signed off as competent in the new SOP.
+Two departmental training afternoons have taken place, Burton NHS with each member of the department been signed off as competent in the new SOP.
 The department has completed an audit of the SOP that showed excellent results.

+Trust Mortality

-Trust Mortality The proposed process to be followed to review deaths during the Covid-19 crisis was outlined to the Trust Board.
+The proposed process to be followed to review deaths during the Covid-19 crisis was outlined to the Trust Board.
 It was agreed that this was a sound proposal with a widespread membership including external input.
 It was agreed that this should enable the Trust to identify any changes in process that might be required should a second wave of the pandemic arise.
 Benchmark data around mortality in the period leading up to the pandemic indicated that the Trust's overall mortality was at or below the expected level.

 CQC In July 2020 CQC contacted the Trust to assess them against the Infection prevention & Control Board Assurance Framework.
 The outcome of the meeting was positive, and the report discussed at CQRG on 13/08/20.
-Oversight in relation to the Board Assurance Framework continues to be via the IPC system assurance group.
+Oversight in relation to the Board Assurance Framework continues to be via the LPC system assurance group.